Here are some tips for the best way to see and experience Amsterdam whether you get around using bicycle, public transportation or on foot.

 The tram may provide one of the best ways to travel around town, and they run regularly until midnight.
 The metro is very fast, but really only useful if you need to reach destinations outside the city center like the Amsterdam Arena.
 Check the GVB website for useful information about the trams, metro and buses.

 We love Noord so we’d be remiss if we didn’t mention the GVB ferries that cross the IJ.
-Ferry boats leave every few minutes from the dock behind central station and head to various destinations in Amsterdam Noord.
+Ferry boats leave every few minutes from the docks behind central station and head to various destinations in Amsterdam Noord.
 Go directly across to Buiksloterweg for a visit to the EYE Museum or take the NDSM ferry for a visit to Pllek, Noorderlicht or IJ-Hallen.
 The best part?
 These ferries are all is FREE!

 Getting Around in Amsterdam By Bicycle